harisankar95/voxelgym2D/README.md

 ## Citation

-If you use this project in your research, please cite it using the following BibTeX entry:
+If you find this project useful, please cite it as:

 ```bibtex
 @misc{Babu_2023,